sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     '-Dcom.sas.iom.orb.brg.zeroConfigWorkspaceServer.sascmd="C:\\PROGRA~1\\SASHome\\SASFOU~1\\9.4\\SAS.EXE" -config "C:\\PROGRA~1\\SASHome\\SASFOU~1\\9.4\\sasv9.cfg" -objectserver -nologo -noinal -noprngetlist'

 6) The application could not log on to the server "localhost:0".
 Integrated Windows authentication failed.
+OR

+   The security package failed while authenticating a user.

-   This error implies that your hosts file doesn't have 'localhost' set as an alias for ip 127.0.0.1.
+   These errors implie that your hosts file doesn't have 'localhost' set as an alias for ip 127.0.0.1.
 Tech Support note 55227 (http://support.sas.com/kb/55/227.html) identifies this issue.

 .. code-block:: ipython3